 Irrespective of whether you run this kind of scheme or not, it is imperative that your paternity leave and pay policies are clear and easily accessible to all staff.

-Is there a form for employees to complete for paternity leave?
+Is there a form employees need complete for paternity leave?

-To claim paternity leave and pay, employees will need to provide you with a completed copy of form SC3 (or your version of it).
+To claim paternity leave and pay, employees will to provide you with a completed copy of a paternity leave online form.
+Also, employers can ask that the employee fills out information using their own tailored form.

-For employees adopting, they’ll need to use form SC4 to apply for leave within seven days of matching with a child.
+For employees adopting, they’ll need to fill out this online form to apply for leave within seven days of matching with a child.

 Employees are required to inform you of: